-Security metrics and the analysis of security information can be challenging concepts even for leading organizations.
-As information security professionals, most of us have been taught that in order to have a mature information security function we must both document and measure the organization’s security capabilities.
+Security metrics and the analysis of security information can be challenging concepts even for leading organisations.
+As information security professionals, most of us have been taught that in order to have a mature information security function we must both document and measure the organisation’s security capabilities.
 If policies are the manifestation of our executives’ expectations, then analytics and metrics are the primary way to measure whether those expectations are being met (or not).

-Because today’s cyber threat environment is extremely dynamic, analytics and metrics should provide telemetry regarding the state of an organization’s cybersecurity function, as opposed to point-in-time information.
+Because today’s cyber threat environment is extremely dynamic, analytics and metrics should provide telemetry regarding the state of an organisation’s cybersecurity function, as opposed to point-in-time information.
 This means that metrics should not be collected and reported periodically (i.e., once a month), but rather they should function like a vehicle’s dashboard, giving decision makers the ability to see how controls are operating at any given time.

 It is important to keep in mind the “why” behind a security analytics endeavor.
-For many organizations, the originator of the need for security telemetry is often the board and executive team who desire frequent and accurate reports on existing environmental risk.
+For many organisations, the originator of the need for security telemetry is often the board and executive team who desire frequent and accurate reports on existing environmental risk.
 Therefore, security analytics should focus on providing measurements that will be understood by the intended audience and deliver the following value:

 - Help executives meet business objectives by tracking and measuring progress on security goals